Short-Term Pre-Doctoral Residencies

 - present and past positions, if applicable

-- publication, papers read, field research, etc.
+- publications, conference presentations, field research, etc.

-- a statement about language competences
+- description of language competences

-The three programs (Byzantine, Garden and Landscape, Pre-Columbian) offer residential fellowships during the summer and academic year.
+The three programs (Byzantine, Garden and Landscape, Pre-Columbian) also offer residential fellowships during the summer and academic year.

 Please send all required materials to: